 Before the end of the residency, we ask that the residents work together to create approximately 200 small artworks for our annual fundraiser in October

 All applicants must be U.S. citizens or U.S. Permanent Residents

 How to Apply

-Please email all items to email@example.com by April 1.
-(April 2 is acceptable since APril 1 is a holiday this year.)
+Please email all items to firstname.lastname@example.org by April 5.
 Please put “CAC Residency Application” in the subject line.